jbsdoki/crucible-dev-env/frontend/src/components/SpectrumViewer/documentation/spectrum_viewer_documentation.md

 The component integrates with two main contexts:
 1. **SpectrumViewerContext**: Manages component-specific state
+   - This context is only used by SpectrumViewer, it is not meant to be used by any other component
+   - Controls Toolbar settings.
    - FWHM index state
    - Region spectrum visibility
    - UI state (log scale, zoom mode)

 2. **SpectrumRangeContext**: Manages shared spectrum range state
+   - This context is stored in src/contexts and can be used for all components, but I advise you don't change that unless necessary data flows:
+        SpectrumViewer -> App.tsx -> SpectromToRange
    - Selected range indices and energy values
    - Selected file and signal information